What Might be Useful to Know When Visiting the Prague Congress Centre

 - What hotels are closest to the PCC?

 is just next to the Prague Congress Centre.
 The Corinthia Towers

-The easiest way to is to take the underground red line C. You are off at Vyšehrad station.
+The easiest way is to take the underground red line C to the Vyšehrad station.

 - Where is the nearest underground / tram stop?

-- Where can I find information on things to do and places to eat in Prague?
+- Where can I find information about things to do and places to eat in Prague?

 - Where can I purchase tickets for a concert or show at the PCC?

-There is no ticket office at The PCC.
+There is no ticket office at the PCC.
 You can purchase tickets for concerts and shows through the event organiser’s chosen ticket distributer.
-You can find more information on our upcoming events here.
+You can find more information on our upcoming events

 - Where is the nearest shop?

 .
 You find all kinds of fashion brands as well as a food corner there.